Het Nieuwe Instituut has embarked on Automated Landscapes, a long-term research project on the implications of automation for the built environment.

 The aims of the project are manifold, namely: to shed light on the impact of automation in various geographies and scales; to examine how the design of automated spaces challenges conventional spatial requirements and normative rules in architecture for health, safety and welfare, such as standards for light, ventilation, height, and floor areas; to reveal how these technologies bring new forms of territorial occupation, segregation and contestation; and to speculate upon the role of architects and designers in imagining and intervening in territories and spaces for non-humans.

 The project focuses on the port of Rotterdam and across agricultural clusters in the Netherlands, as well as developments in the Pearl River Delta—arguably the main arena for the transition from the man-powered ‘factory of the world’ to a territory of automated production.
 Automated Landscapes will result in an exhibition and a publication, and has been awarded a Feature Grant from Design Trust (an initiative of the non-profit organisation Hong Kong Ambassadors of Design) in Hong Kong.
-Het Nieuwe Instituut will work closely together with Merve Bedir and Jason Hilgefort of the Shenzhen-based academy Future+ in the context of the Pearl River Delta.
-More information on this part of the project can be found here.
+The research on Pearl River Delta is conducted in collaboration with Future+ Aformal Academy, and is also supported by the Consulate General of the Kingdom of the Netherlands in Guangzhou and Hong Kong.